Chart Color Schemes

 Karana Downs ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Karana Downs had a cultural diversity index below average, with 77.0% of its population born in Australia, 90.4% being citizens, and 94.2% speaking English only at home.
-Christianity was the predominant religion, comprising 46.5% of people in Karana Downs.
-Judaism's representation stood out at 0.3%, higher than Greater Brisbane's 0.1%.
+Karana Downs, assessed in terms of cultural diversity, had 77.0% of its population born in Australia, with 90.4% being citizens and 94.2% speaking English only at home.
+Christianity was the predominant religion, comprising 46.5% of Karana Downs' population.
+Notably, Judaism was overrepresented at 0.3%, compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity